Data Interpretation (DI) Preparation Tips for MBA Exams - Check Syllabus, Weightage, Practice Questions

 Data Interpretation is the process of analysing data through predefined processes to arrive at an inference.
 This activity is a crucial part of business management for making reports and business plans.
 It is universally accepted that charts/graphs talk more than numbers do.
 Thus, the relevance of Data Interpretation in MBA.

-For preparation of Data Interpretation for the CAT and other MBA entrance exams, one needs to understand the basics.
-There is no theory or formula for Data Interpretation.
-It is a skill to be acquired.
-But, yes one need to have a strong base in mathematics specially multiplication, division, pi, roots, etc.
+For preparation of Data Interpretation for the CAT and other MBA entrance exams, one needs to have the basics of Maths in place, such as multiplication, division, roots, pi, measurements, etc.

 Data Interpretation syllabus